aimms/how-to/Articles/362/362-multi-timezone.rst

 The procedure ``pr_determineCostCoefficients`` computes the cost ``p_cost(i_Employee,i_workBlock)`` in four steps:

 #.
-First compute the shift of each workblock, depending on the timezone.
+First compute the shift of each work block, depending on the timezone.
     This again, consists of three sub-steps:

     #.
 Determine the starting time using the AIMMS intrinsic function :aimms:func:`TimeSlotToString` as follows: